arx-tools/asl-cookbook/docs/weird-behaviors-in-arx-scripts.md

 `[W] ScriptEvent:379      [player:26] executeline: <-- unknown command: �`

-## Inconsistency between play and speak when executing a command after audio playback (documented in wiki)
+## [inconsistency] play and speak behave differently when having to execute a command after audio playback

+**Note that this is documented in the wiki**

 Writing a command after speak will make the command wait for the end of the audio playback.